Topstitch/developer-time-tracker/outline.md

 -TDD!!!!!! (controller tests)
 -Basic app running

+YEEE HA:COMPLETE

 Tuesday

-* Up on Heroku
+-Up on Heroku
 * Math
 * Login
 * Validations
-* Decide where time entries logically live, possibly with hidden field for dev. id....where do you even see them to edit them?
+* Decide where time entries logically live, possibly with hidden field for dev. id....where do you even see them to edit them?  allowed on dashboard
 * Unit and Integration Tests